-Ming Chow is a senior lecturer in the Tufts University Department of Computer Science.
+Ming Chow is an associate teaching professor in the Tufts University Department of Computer Science.
 His areas of work are in web and mobile security and web and mobile engineering.
 He teaches courses largely in the undergraduate curriculum, including Data Structures, Web Programming, Web Engineering, Music Apps on the iPad, Mobile Medical Devices and Apps, Senior Capstone Project, and Introduction to Computer Security.
 His course Introduction to Game Development was named one of the nation’s coolest engineering courses by the American Society for Engineering Education (ASEE).
 He was also a web application developer for ten years at Harvard University.
 Chow has spoken at numerous organizations and conferences, including the HTCIA, OWASP, InfoSec World, Design Automation Conference (DAC), DEF CON, Intel, SOURCE, and BSides.

 - 2016: Henry and Madeline Fischer Award, Tufts School of Engineering

 - 2016: Teaching with Technology Award, Tufts University